hobovirtual/tmc-sm-quickstart-guide/README.md

 Tanzu Mission Control has been available to operators as a SaaS offering but is now a deployable application to supported Kubernetes clusters called Tanzu Mission Control Self Managed.
 This enables customers to utilize the fleet-wide management capabilities of Tanzu Mission Control in organizations where SaaS services are restricted, organizations that need complete application control, or air-gapped environments.

-Read more about Tanzu Mission Control Self Managed in the [blog](https://tanzu.vmware.com/content/blog/vmware-tanzu-mission-control-self-managed-announcement)
+Read more about Tanzu Mission Control Self Managed in this [release blog](https://tanzu.vmware.com/content/blog/vmware-tanzu-mission-control-self-managed-announcement)

 But what if you're just looking for a quick and easy installation to test Tanzu Mission Control Self Managed in your lab/test environment?
 Well we got you covered, this quickstart guide will guide you with minimal set of requirements.